Alkia/Bitcoin-Price-Analysis-Predictions/README.md

 Level 3 - Multidimentional analysis
 - Level_3_ Bitcoin_Data_Preparation : Getting daily bitcoin data and dozens more items/dimentions to discover correlations

+Level 4 - Consideration on chaos theory applied to Bitcoin pricing

 Thank you for participating to this Master Class on Bitcoin forcasting.
 I hope you enjoyed learning how far you can go in grasping the chaotic nature of Bitcoin.
 Should you have any questions or feedbacks about this, feel free to contact me on [LinkedIn](https://th.linkedin.com/in/maxime-carpentier-491186 "Maxime CARPENTIER")

 ## Data sources